Modern Slavery Act Statement

 Our Code of Business Conduct and Ethics

-All employees receive compulsory annual training on the importance of acting ethically and with integrity in every area of our business, and biannual training aimed to enhance our colleagues’ knowledge of human rights within the context of our business and their role in respecting them.
-Further, employees are required to promptly report any known or suspected breach of the Code or other illegal or unethical behaviour.
+All employees receive compulsory annual training on the importance of acting ethically and with integrity in every area of our business.
+Further, employees are required to promptly report any known or suspected breach of the Code of Conduct or other illegal or unethical behavior.

 Supplier Code of Conduct

-The Thermo Fisher Scientific Supplier Code of Conduct (“Supplier Code”) outlines expectations for our suppliers/partners and their subcontractors in the areas of ethics, labor, health and safety, environment and management systems, supply chain transparency, product and service innovation, and customer satisfaction.
-In 2022, we revised our Supplier Code to capture expectations associated with new local laws and regulations.
-These expectations are in line with our corporate values, the Code and UNGC, and include:
+The Thermo Fisher Scientific Supplier Code of Conduct (“Supplier Code”) outlines expectations for our suppliers/partners and their subcontractors in the areas of ethics, human rights, health and safety, environmental responsibility, and management systems.
+In 2023 we revised our Supplier Code to capture expectations associated with new local laws and regulations.
+These expectations are in line with our corporate values, the Code of Conduct and the UNGC’s Ten Principles, and include:

-• commitments to responsible sourcing practices, including: (i) taking appropriate health and safety measures, (ii) acting in an environmentally responsible manner, (iii) commitments to diversity, inclusion, fair treatment and decent working conditions.
+• commitments to responsible sourcing practices, including: (i) taking appropriate health and safety measures, (ii) acting in an environmentally responsible manner, (iii) commitments to non-discrimination and equal opportunity, and fair treatment.

 The Supplier Code is also integrated into supply agreements and terms and conditions, and suppliers are expected to share their performance against Supplier Code expectations at our request.
 Thermo Fisher Scientific reserves the right to take appropriate contractual measures up to and including contract termination where necessary and appropriate as outlined in the Supplier Code.

 Considering the size and complexity of our supply chain with a vast number of suppliers to assess, our risk assessment process is of paramount importance.
 Our risk-based approach to supplier engagement and monitoring allows us to focus our resources on areas that we believe have the largest potential impact.
-Criteria considered in our risk assessment include:
+In 2023, we expanded our supply chain due diligence program beyond the high-spend direct materials segment to incorporate suppliers that demonstrate a greater inherent risk based on the following criteria:

-• Previous supplier performance in environmental and social assessments or audits; and
+• Supplier performance in environmental and social assessments or audits

 Human rights are integrated into our supplier due diligence process, where indicators such as the risk of child labor, the risk of modern slavery, the right of freedom of association, and the decency of working conditions are evaluated.

-Third-party reviewed supplier assessments were conducted utilizing the globally recognized EcoVadis platform for the following supplier populations:
+Third-party reviewed supplier assessments were conducted utilizing a globally recognized third-party platform for the following supplier populations:

-• Suppliers representing the top 50% of direct materials spend for our self-manufactured product portfolio; and
+• suppliers representing the top 55% of direct materials spend for our self-manufactured product portfolio, and

 In all cases, where the information provided by a supplier was considered to represent residual risk or insufficient management systems, corrective action plans were developed.
 Thermo Fisher Scientific monitors these suppliers to confirm that the corrective action plans are implemented, and suppliers are reassessed in twelve months’ time to monitor for continuous improvement.
 Suppliers who persistently refuse to participate or do not demonstrate continuous improvement are targeted for escalated engagement, including performance of a third-party, onsite audit.

-Additionally, more specific supplier surveying was undertaken by a third party for additional investigation in the following areas:
+Additionally, more specific supplier engagement was undertaken for additional investigation in the following areas:

-• Due diligence activities associated with responsible mineral sourcing of 3TG materials.
-Detailed information is available in our conflict minerals report for the year ending 31 December 2022, which can be found here.
+• Due diligence activities associated with responsible sourcing of materials containing or consisting of tin, tantalum, tungsten and gold.
+Detailed information is available in our conflict minerals report for the year ended 31 December 2023, which can be found here.

 Finally, for certain suppliers representing particularly high business risk, onsite audits, all of which were announced, were conducted by third-party independent auditors covering compliance, ethical trading, labor regulations and standards, and responsible production practices.
-Where onsite audits identified findings, corrective action plans were developed and mutually agreed upon between Thermo Fisher Scientific and the supplier and follow up audits were conducted to confirm issues were resolved.
+Where onsite audits identified findings, corrective action plans were developed and mutually agreed upon between the Company and the supplier and follow up audits were conducted to confirm issues were resolved.

 Training

-As Thermo Fisher Scientific continually improves responsible procurement processes and champions suppliers’ sustainability initiatives, in 2022 we advanced our education offerings, as follows:
+As Thermo Fisher Scientific continually improves responsible procurement processes and champions suppliers’ sustainability initiatives, in 2023 we have advanced our education offerings, as follows:

-• A series of nine webinars offered to Thermo Fisher Scientific colleagues on supplier responsibility topics, such as ESG performance ratings and the Supplier Code.
-The Supplier Code was also directly distributed by the Global Sourcing team to over 14 thousand supplier contacts;
+• a series of nine webinars offered to Thermo Fisher Scientific colleagues on supplier responsibility topics, such as sustainability performance ratings and the Supplier Code,

-• Launch of a new introduction to supplier responsibility training course, which was taken by more than 600 Thermo Fisher Scientific procurement colleagues and is now included in standard onboarding training for new procurement colleagues;
+• launch of a new introduction to supplier responsibility training course, which was taken by more than 600 Thermo Fisher Scientific procurement colleagues and is now included in standard onboarding training for new procurement colleagues, and

-• Holding webinars related to EcoVadis in local languages: more than 200 suppliers participated in EcoVadis Academy courses in 2022, covering topics such as introduction to sustainability, sustainability management systems, and policy development in the areas of environment, human rights and labor, ethics and sustainable procurement.
+• holding webinars related to supply chain sustainability in local languages: more than 200 suppliers participated in computer based training courses in 2023, covering topics such as introduction to sustainability, sustainability management systems, and policy development in the areas of environment, human rights and labor, ethics and sustainable procurement.

-Thermo Fisher Scientific also joined the Sustainable Procurement Pledge, an international, non-profit organization for procurement professionals, academics, and practitioners, driving awareness and knowledge of responsible sourcing practices and empowering people in procurement.
+Thermo Fisher Scientific also continued its work with the Sustainable Procurement Pledge, an international, non-profit organization for procurement professionals, academics, and practitioners, driving awareness and knowledge of responsible sourcing practices and empowering people in procurement.

-Thermo Fisher Scientific will continue to review and improve its practices to respect human rights for rights-holders affected by our business and identify and eliminate, to the fullest extent practicable, modern slavery or human trafficking from our business, and supply chain.
+Thermo Fisher Scientific will continue to review and improve its practices to respect human rights for rightsholders affected by our business and identify and eliminate, to the fullest extent practicable, modern slavery, child labor or human trafficking from our business and supply chain.
 In order to maintain and continually improve our own operational and supply chain performance we:

-• Target supplemental training for suppliers in high-risk regions/sectors; and
+• target supplemental training for suppliers in high-risk regions/sectors,

-• Investigate, and where possible, help to drive the remediation of, any complaints received and substantiated related to human rights in our operations or supply chain.
+• track, investigate, and where possible, help to drive the remediation of, any complaints received and substantiated related to human rights in our operations or supply chain,

 Our actions as described above support the Thermo Fisher Scientific long-term commitment to respect the human rights of all people and to improve the quality of life in the communities we serve.